-As Harristown is located inland, architects at Towill Design Group and builders at FKG Group and Honeywill Consulting understood that enabling cross-flow ventilation was a a crucial component of the brief.
+As Harristown is located inland, architects at Towill Design Group and builders at FKG Group and Honeywill Consulting understood that enabling cross-flow ventilation using louvre window was a crucial component of the brief.
 This was a major factor in why Safetyline Jalousie louvre windows were specified throughout the building.
-With extra large spans, Safetyline Jalousie louvres allowed for 83.4% free flow air.
+With extra large spans, Safetyline Jalousie louvre windows allowed for 83.4% free flow air.
 The inclusion of these hybrid louvres also matched with the school’s contemporary design and its surrounding landscaping.

 *All image credit belongs to FKG Group